-The Rio-Santos road, with all its twists and turns along the coastline, its enchanting beaches and its rich sense of history, is one of the stunning roads in Brazil;
+The Rio-Santos road, with all its twists and turns along the coastline, its enchanting beaches and its rich sense of history is one of the most stunning roads in Brazil;

-The winding road leaving Santos unlocks the sort of natural beauty that few other routes can boast and was even the inspiration for the famous song, As Curvas da Estrada de Santos, penned by Roberto Carlos, the famous Brazilian musician.
+The winding road leaving Santos unlocks the natural beauty that few other routes can boast and be even the inspiration for the famous song, As Curvas da Estrada de Santos, penned by Roberto Carlos, the famous Brazilian musician.

-The Rio-Santos is a federal highway that runs between the Serra do Mar and one of the most beautiful stretches of Brazilian coastline.
-It is 457 kilometres long and connects the capital of Rio de Janeiro to the metropolitan region of Santos.
-Alternating stretches of mountainous curves with panoramic ocean views, the road offers access to dozens of small coastal towns and also features several privileged viewpoints to let drivers take a break and enjoy the vista.
+The Rio-Santos is a federal highway that runs between the Serra do Mar and one of the most beautiful stretches of the Brazilian coastline.
+It is 457 kilometres long and connects Rio de Janeiro’s capital to Santos’s metropolitan region.
+Alternating stretches of mountainous curves with panoramic ocean views, the road offers access to dozens of small coastal towns.
+Also, it features several privileged viewpoints to let drivers take a break and enjoy the vista.

-At first glance, Angra dos Reis – a two-hour drive from Rio – has little to boast of other than its harbour.
-However, it is at sea that she shows her true beauty and reveals her magnificent hidden surprises.
+At first glance, Angra dos Reis – a two-hour drive from Rio – has little to boast of besides its harbour.
+However, she shows her true beauty at sea and reveals her magnificent hidden surprises.
 They are no less than 365 islands off the coast that account for more than two thousand beaches of all varieties, from private properties to truly tropical hideaways accessible only by boat – you can rent both private or shared boats.
 To reach Ilha Grande, the largest of the islands, you can catch a ninety-minute ferry to the island’s main port, Abraão Village.
-The village itself prohibits the use of cars, on ecological grounds, but offers a range of options in terms of accommodation, all of which are located close to nearby trails leading to more than 100 beaches and waterfalls.
-It is a dream destination for those seeking adventure, relaxation and nature at its purest.
+The village itself prohibits the use of cars on ecological grounds.
+Still, it offers a range of accommodation options, all located close to nearby trails leading to more than 100 beaches and waterfalls.
+It is a dream destination for those seeking adventure, relaxation, and nature.

-The coast of São Paulo offers a similar, but slightly more urbanised alternative: Ilhabela, a charming island with a twenty-minute crossing (a ferry that also transports cars) from the coastal town of São Sebastião.
-Known as the “Capital of Sailing” – given that it plays annual host to a week of international nautical events – the island offers a good spread of restaurants and accommodation, ranging from the more rustic to the more sophisticated, as well as several idyllic beaches.
-This is home to the Ilhabela In Jazz festival that takes place every year, usually in October, an fabulous international event for those who appreciate the elegant harmonies of jazz surrounded by the sounds of the sea.
+The coast of São Paulo offers a similar but slightly more urbanised alternative: Ilhabela, a charming island with a twenty-minute crossing (a ferry that also transports cars) from the coastal town of São Sebastião.
+Known as the “Capital of Sailing” – given that it plays annual host to a week of international nautical events – the island offers a good spread of restaurants and accommodations, ranging from the more rustic to the more sophisticated and several idyllic beaches.
+This is home to the Ilhabela In Jazz festival that takes place every year, usually in October, an international event for those who appreciate the elegant harmonies of jazz surrounded by the sounds of the sea.

 Another well-known destination on the same stretch of coast is Caraguatatuba.
-With seventeen beaches, the city plays host to a number of gastronomic festivals, such as the Festival do Camarão (Shrimp) in June, the Festival da Tainha (Mullet) in July and the Festival do Mexilhão (Mussel) in November.
+With seventeen beaches, the city plays host to several gastronomic festivals, such as the Festival do Camarão (Shrimp) in June, the Festival da Tainha (Mullet) in July, and the Festival do Mexilhão (Mussel) in November.
 Much like the coastal towns of Maresias and Ubatuba, it is one of the more popular summer resorts amongst Paulistas (residents of São Paulo)